 Cricket is a team game and every team member, even the ones not included in playing 11 has a role to play.
 So, beyond just entertainment, it provides a brilliant opportunity to interact, make strategies where everybody has a say and learn how important team spirit is to achieve the set goal.
 The EPL impact helps employees bring those attributes to the workplace as well, and hence enhance camaraderie, efficiency, productivity and the quality of final outcomes.

 A sincere thanks to Evon’s Founder Sumeet Arora and CEO Vijendra Chauhan to make EPL happen and let the employees go out and express themselves on the playground too.
-That’s all for now, I will be back with updates on EPL Season 5 next year.
+That’s all for now, I will be back with updates on season 5 to be played next year in one of the most reputed software development companies in India.